Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 3. Choose the 'System must allow the entry of users' requirement

-4. Click the 'Save' button beneath the list of requirements to add the test case to this requirement
+4. Click the `Save` button beneath the list of requirements to add the test case to this requirement

 ![](img/Adding_the_Test_Cases_33.png)